 - The Pink Hyacinth represents joy and playfulness.

 As you can see, the Hyacinth has a long history deeply rooted in Ancient Greek Mythology.
-Today, its symbolism of sorrow and sadness remains, making it a popular choice among funeral processions.
+Today, Hyacinth Meaning and Symbolism is still one of sorrow and sadness, making it a popular choice among funeral processions.
 With that being said, the Hyacinth can also take on other, more joyful meanings, making it a great choice as a gift or as decor throughout the home.
 Just be careful who you give a yellow hyacinth, as you don’t want to tell someone you’re jealous of them accidentally.